 Within the Solvency II regulations it is permissible (with approval) to use a volatility adjustment, which increases the rate used to discount cashflows in the valuation of assets and liabilities.
 The principle of having a volatility adjustment is that a buy and hold investor who is not impacted by the volatility of assets caused by market fluctuations, is able to use a more appropriate discount rate, reflecting assets held.
-TU is currently working with its shareholder Ageas to develop a volatility adjustment for use within Solvency II reporting.
+In 2019 TU submitted, and had approved, an application to use a volatility adjustment within Solvency II reporting.
+The impact of reducing the volatility adjustment to zero is a reduction in available capital of £2.1m.
+Excluding the use of volatility adjuster at the end of 2019, SII own funds would have been £187.6m, leading to a capital coverage of 158%.